RazanAlzahrani1/Stroke_Classification/README.md

 ### Abstract:

-According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, Early action can reduce brain damage and other complications.
-In this project our goal is to predict whether a patient is likely to get stroke based on the input (features).
+In this project our goal is to predict whether a patient is likely to get stroke or not.

 ### Data Description: